 We have received a letter of support with conditions from MRPOA and a letter of neutrality from SRHOA with a favorable recommendation on keeping vehicular cross-access with the vacant parcels to the east.
-We intend to hold additional open houses as necessary to continue to communicate with residents and stakeholders throughout this entitlement process.
+We held additional open houses as requested and continued to communicate with residents and stakeholders throughout this entitlement process.
+Furthermore, the net result of this outreach was our major modification to the proposal to ensure all of the residential units proposed are for-sale condominiums as requested by many of the stakeholders during the public outreach effort.